gavinmcfarland/plugma/README_NEW.md

 - `package.json` Contains the name of our plugin and Figma manifest details in the `plugma.manifest` field. -->

+## Developer Tools

+Plugma comes with several developer tools to make developing plugins easier.
+You can enable them by using keyboard shortcut <kbd>opt + cmd + J</kbd>.

 ## Manifest Configuration

 You can either place a `manifest.json` file in the root of the project or add a `plugma.manifest` field to the `package.json` file.